The Difference Between Repairs And Improvements On Your Taxes

 In this article, we’re going to look at how to classify and deduct repairs and improvements accurately.

-What’s the Difference Between Repairs and Improvements?
+What’s the Difference Between Repairs and Capital Improvements?

 A repair is any regular upkeep on your property that’s ordinary, necessary, current, rental-related, and reasonable.
 When you repair something, you’re fixing something broken, restoring something to its original state, or returning an appliance to its general, usable condition.
 Examples of repairs are patching a hole in the ceiling, fixing a broken faucet, or changing HVAC filters.